 Teeth begin to yellow with age.
-However, there are many DIY teeth whitening strategies available to slow the process or even reverse it.
+However, there are DIY teeth whitening methods available to slow the process or even reverse it.

 There are many teeth whitening kits and products readily available at most pharmacies.
 There are also many natural remedies to help remove stains and protect tooth enamel.

 If some of the DIY teeth whitening advice you read seems too good to be true, it probably is.
 While some DIY whitening solutions are safe and effective, not all are.
 Some tips may even have negative consequences.

 It is not safe to use a mouth guard for whitening that is not custom-fitted to your mouth by a dentist.
 This is because hydrogen peroxide could irritate your gums.
 If your gums are recessed, and the hydrogen peroxide reaches an exposed tooth root surface, it may be problematic.